Legal Advice for Compensation Insurance Claims & TPD Payouts

 Referring to the Civil Liability Act 2003, general damages are determined via an Injury Scale Value (ISV).
 The Civil Liability Regulation of 2014 outlines the ISV requirements.

-Under the Injury Severity Value (ISV) system, the severity of an injury is determined by assigning it a point value between 0-100.
+Under the Injury Severity Value (ISV) system, the severity of an injury is determined by assigning it a point value between 0 and 100.
 A zero value indicates the injury does not merit any general damages, and 100 is the most severe type of injury.
+The purpose of the ISV system is to:

 • Maintain the integrity of the justice system.
 Ensuring uniform compensation amounts for similar injuries is critical to maintaining the legal system’s fairness.